Jamilla Rankin

-Jamilla Sofia Rankin (born 9 May 2003) is an Australian professional soccer player who plays as a defender for TSG Hoffenheim in the Frauen-Bundesliga and the Australia national team (the Matildas).
-She previously played for Brisbane Roar and Melbourne Victory in the A-League Women.
+Jamilla Sofia Rankin (born 9 May 2003) is an Australian professional soccer player who plays as a defender for Eintracht Frankfurt in the Frauen-Bundesliga and the Australia national team (the Matildas).
+She previously played for Brisbane Roar and Melbourne Victory in the A-League Women and TSG Hoffenheim in the Frauen-Bundesliga.

 Early life

-Rankin was born in 2003 and grew up in Lismore, New South Wales.
-She attended Rosebank Public School (years K-6), Trinity Catholic College, Lismore (years 7–9) and Cavendish Road State High School, Brisbane.
+Rankin was born on 9 May 2003 in Lismore, New South Wales.
+She is of English descent, with her mother being from England.
+Growing up in Lismore, she attended Rosebank Public School (from kindergarten to Year 6), Trinity Catholic College, Lismore (from Year 7 to Year 9) and Cavendish Road State High School in Brisbane.
 While attending Rosebank, she competed in athletics as well as soccer.
-As a junior she played soccer for Eurekea in Football Far North Coast (FFNC) league.
-In 2016, while wtih FFNC, Rankin was selected to represent Northern New South Wales Football's 13 Girls team at the national Youth Championships for Girls.
+As a junior she played soccer for Eureka in Football Far North Coast (FFNC) league.
+In 2016, while with FFNC, Rankin was selected to represent the Northern New South Wales Football (NNSWF) under-13 girls team at the national Youth Championships for Girls.
 At 14 years old, while at Cavendish Road, she attended their academy, which is part of QAS NTC (Queensland Academy of Sport National Training Centre) and is aligned with Brisbane Roar Juniors; the combination is referred to as Brisbane Roar NTC.